 Montana Hobbs (Early Intermediate Banjo) grew up in Lee County, Kentucky amid a community which instilled an early love of music and storytelling.
 She studied string music and songwriting at Morehead State University’s Center for Traditional Music, and graduated with a BA in traditional music in 2015.
 During 2017 she was a Kentucky Folklife apprentice to John Haywood and focused on Southeast Kentucky banjo styles.
 Montana performs regionally and internationally with Linda Jean Stokley as the Local Honeys.
 Their recordings Little Girls Actin’ Like Men and The Gospel feature mountain classics and original songs.

-John Haywood (Southeast Kentucky Banjo Styles) is an award winning artist and banjo player from Floyd County, Kentucky.
-He attended the Old Regular Baptist Church with his papaw, where he heard him sing the old unaccompanied songs of Zion.
-He was a Kentucky Folklife apprentice to George Gibson, a banjo player from Knott County and this year’s master in residence.
-John performs with Rich & the Po’ Folk and can be heard on their recording When the Whistle Blew.
-He is also a visual artist whose work represents the history and music of east Kentucky.
+John Haywood (Intermediate/Advanced Banjo: Southeast Kentucky Styles) is an award winning artist, singer and banjo player from Floyd County, Kentucky.
+As a child, he attended the Old Regular Baptist Church with his papaw, where he heard him sing the old unaccompanied songs of Zion.
+He was a Kentucky Folklife apprentice to Knott County banjo master, George Gibson.
+John performs solo and also has performed with Lee Sexton, the Traveling Snakes, the Golden Cowboys of the Golden West and with Rich & the Po’ Folk.
+He can be heard on their recording When the Whistle Blew and on Tyler Childers 2020 album Long Violent History.
+He is also a visual artist whose work captures mountain history and music.